polarity-lang/polarity/contrib/polarity-for-haskellers/README.md

 So to recap:
 - in polarity, making things observable instead of buildable is achieved using `codef` and `codata`.
 This is equivalent to non-strict semantics, in that we have to pass the continuation that does the observation for us.
 - what Haskell does not give you is dependent types, which is why we left them out here - the encoding of dependent types that you have to do in Haskell is much more complex than in polarity
+- in Haskell, datatypes can be lazy, which makes it such that in Hakell (in contrast to polarity) values of some lazy (lifted) datatype can represent a computation, not just values.
+This is not the case in polarity.